Evolution of reptiles: Demise of the dinosaurs

 The close of the Cretaceous period saw the demise of the Mesozoic era reptilian megafauna.
 Along with massive amount of volcanic activity at the time, the meteor impact that created the Cretaceous–Paleogene boundary is accepted as the main cause for this mass extinction event.
 Of the large marine reptiles, only sea turtles are left, and, of the dinosaurs, only the small feathered theropods survived in the form of birds.
 The end of the "Age of Reptiles" led to the "Age of Mammals".
 Despite the change in phrasing, reptile diversification continued throughout the Cenozoic.
 Today, squamates make up the majority of extant reptiles today (over 90%).
 There are approximately 9,766 extant species of reptiles, compared with 5,400 species of mammals, so the number of reptilian species (without birds) is nearly twice the number of mammals.

 Role reversal

 After the Cretaceous–Paleogene extinction event wiped out all of the non-avian dinosaurs (birds are generally regarded as the surviving dinosaurs) and several mammalian groups, placental and marsupial mammals diversified into many new forms and ecological niches throughout the Paleogene and Neogene eras.
 Some reached enormous sizes and almost as wide a variation as the dinosaurs once did.
 Nevertheless, mammalian megafauna never quite reached the skyscraper heights of some sauropods.

-Nonetheless, large reptiles still composed important megafaunal components, such as giant tortoises, large crocodilians and, more locally, large varanids.
+Nonetheless, large reptiles still composed important megafaunal components, such as giant tortoises, large metasuchians, and large varanids.